Wind Damage and Tornadoes

-Hazardous weather outlook for many counties including Wayne, Oakland, Macomb, Washtenaw, Livingston, St. Clair, Lapeer, Genesee, Shiawassee and Saginaw
+Hazardous wind damage weather outlook for many counties including Wayne, Oakland, Macomb, Washtenaw, Livingston, St. Clair, Lapeer, Genesee, Shiawassee, and Saginaw

-Wind gusts up to 60 MPH could cause property damage and injury according to forecast and isolated tornadoes toward the southern border of Michigan could potentially pass through.
+Wind gusts up to 60 MPH could cause wind damage and injury according to forecast and isolated tornadoes toward the southern border of Michigan could potentially pass through.

 Tornadoes can happen anywhere and anytime with the potential to bring intense winds and funnels.
 If you are under tornado warning, find a safe shelter immediately.